schnef/dsmr-ha/README.md

  * On booting and connecting to wifi, the HUZZAH's blue led will be on continiously.
+ * Also, the blue led is on during over-the-air updates.
  * The blue led flashes shortly with every telegram received from the P1 port.
  * The red led will be turned on when a TCP client,